cttricks/cttricks/README.md

 ###

 #### Quote Of the Day
-*“Football is a simple game.
-Twenty-two men chase a ball for 90 minutes and at the end, the Germans always win.”* — Gary Lineker
+*“I like being a woman, even in a man's world.
+After all, men can't wear dresses, but we can wear the pants.”* — Whitney Houston